 - The slides for each lecture are available before the class.
-A good practice is to read from your book the material to be taught in class and to come prepared. - Homework assignments will be given containing exercises on selected topics. - You will work in groups on a project which will include programming and a written / oral presentation.
+A good practice is to read from your book the material to be taught in class and to come prepared. - Homework assignments will be given containing exercises on selected topics. - Two projects will be assigned as described below.